-- In 2017 Scotland officially became the Most Beautiful Country in the World according to renowned travel publication Rough Guide, the bible for world travellers.
+- In 2017, Scotland was voted ‘The Most Beautiful Country in the World’ by the readers of the renowned travel publication Rough Guides.

-As one of the world’s most naturally wealthy nations, an independent Scotland has the potential to create sustainable prosperity for its people.
-Scotland’s natural wealth would be one of the key foundations of Scotland’s future prosperity as an independent nation.
+As one of the world’s most naturally wealthy nations, an independent Scotland has the potential to create sustainable prosperity and wellbeing for its people.
+Scotland’s natural wealth would be the key foundation of its future prosperity as an independent nation.

 Once it becomes independent.
 Scotland will be one of the world’s wealthiest nations.
 However, if it remains tied to the failing and unequal union, it will suffer as the UK’s economy continues to flatline.